open/close all folders

 - ScrewAttack's Death Battle: sets characters up against each other as well, from Boba Fett vs. Samus Aran to Mike Haggar vs. Zangief to Starscream vs. Rainbow Dash.
 Notably not decided by votes, but by a look at each side's actual capabilities and extrapolating based on that.

-- And they've done one for Goku and Superman.
+- And for the 25th match they've did one for Goku and Superman.
 Superman won.
 Boomstick, one of the show's hosts, was utterly euphoric when the fight finished because it meant everybody would finally stop asking them to do it.
-Of course, a LOT of people were unhappy with the result, so Death Battle did their first and so far only re-match.
+Of course, a LOT of people were unhappy with the result, so Death Battle did their first and so far only re-match for the 50th match.
 Same result.
 They then laid down very clearly why they were convinced that the fight would never turn out any other way, to curtail this happening again.

 - The 35th match was Godzilla vs Gamera.
 You may squeal now.
 Godzilla won.